A New Slice of the Apple - The Apple Ring - ApplePark Netizen Me

 Listen to this article

-A look at the Apple Ring aka Apple Park, from an ethical point of view
+A look at the Apple Ring from an ethical point of view

 Downfall of Outsourcing

-Around 90% of the employees working in the Apple ring were outsourced and not from the area and therefore had to commute using different means of transportation, which increased traffic and pollution and harmed the environment(5).
+Around 90% of the employees working in the Apple ring were outsourced and not from the area.
+Therefore, they had to commute using different means of transportation, which increased traffic and pollution and harmed the environment.
 Instead, the company should have hired the local population, which would have killed two birds with one stone.
-First, it would have decreased the people and given the local economy of Cupertino a chance to strive by providing more job opportunities.
+First, it would have decreased the number of people and given the local economy of Cupertino a chance to strive by providing more job opportunities.

 Shareholder Value Criticism

-Therefore, even though The Apple Ring is known as one of the most state-of-the-art campuses ever to be built, many critics believe that many decisions were unethical and should be avoided by future organizations.
+Therefore, although The Apple Ring is known as one of the most state-of-the-art campuses ever to be built, many critics believe that many decisions were unethical and should be avoided by future organizations.

-References to read further about the Apple Ring from an Ethical Point of View:
+Apple Ring from an Ethical Point of View – In conclusion

 1. FindLaw.
 (2018, February 16).
 Commercial zoning.
 (URL)